Khangnguyen04/seattle-crime-data/README.md

 ## Task

-Use dataset to find several analyses in the data using SQL queries that could monitor safety, and lessen crime rates.
+Use dataset to find several analyses in the data using SQL queries and Tableau visualizations that could monitor safety, and lessen crime rates.

   * **Analysis 1**: Do more months have more crimes than others?
 Can crime be seasonal?